caecilliusinhorto/rocketlaunch-notifs/README.md

 ## Sends notification to your phone over pushed for new rocket launches.
 Uses [pushed](https://pushed.co/) to send notifications to a phone, and [rocketlaunch.live](https://www.rocketlaunch.live/)'s api to get data on rocket launches.

+ Sends notifications for:
+ - When a new launch will happen today
+ - When a launch is about to happen in the next hour